 How to Troubleshoot Ceiling Fan Remote Controls

 A luxurious feature offered on many modern ceiling fans is the wireless remote control.
 This feature offers full operation of the fan (and any light attachment) from any location within a reasonable distance.
-This can be especially useful in bedrooms, home theatres, and any other location it is beneficial to adjust the fan and lights without having to get up and operate a wall switch or pullcord.Unfortunately, remote controls also account for a fair number of problems with ceiling fans.
+This can be especially useful in bedrooms, home theaters, and any other location it is beneficial to adjust the fan and lights without having to get up and operate a wall switch or pullcord.Unfortunately, remote controls also account for a fair number of problems with ceiling fans.
 Worse, solutions to these problems are usually not easily accessible.

 First, here is a list of answers to the most commonly asked questions about ceiling fan remote problems:1.
 Change the battery